PrincetonCS-UCA/ucas-website/content/docs/applicants/apply.md

 weight: 20
 ---

-The deparement will send all COS undergraduate students an email with instructions for UCA application about 2 weeks before the start of the semester.
+The department will send all COS undergraduate students an email with instructions for UCA application about 2 weeks before the start of the semester.

 Applications are submitted on the [TigerUHR](https://tigeruhr.cs.princeton.edu/register/) registration page.